tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 - every experiment;
 - every group.

-> **Memory rule:** A weighted average is a decision about whose experience counts how much.
+> A weighted average is a decision about whose experience counts how much.

 ---